Skip to main content

 What to Include in Your Modern Slavery Statement (England & Wales)

 Section 54(5) of the Modern Slavery Act 2015 identifies six areas that a transparency statement may cover.
-The Home Office statutory guidance, updated in 2021, makes clear that a credible and comprehensive statement should address all six areas substantively rather than merely acknowledging that they exist.
+The Home Office statutory guidance, updated in 2021, makes clear that a credible and thorough statement should address all six areas substantively rather than merely acknowledging that they exist.

 Organisational structure and supply chains provides the context for the statement.
 It should describe the organisation's structure, including any subsidiaries and affiliated entities, its business activities and the sector in which it operates, and the nature and geographic scope of its supply chains.
 A statement that identifies supply chain countries and categories of supplier provides a more useful basis for risk assessment than a generic description.
 The Home Office guidance notes that understanding who is in the supply chain is a prerequisite for all other steps.